-Oregon StreamNet staff responded to data requests coming from internal and external partners, and the general public, with GIS, data and tech support requests being the most frequent.
+Oregon StreamNet staff responded to data requests coming from internal and external partners, with GIS, data and tech support requests being the most frequent.
 Agency staff are also utilizing StreamNet funded staff as a resource for assistance with developing data standards and responding to data requests that come to them.
+Staff participated in ODFW annual Region staff meetings and the Conservation and Recovery staff meeting.
+The East Region StreamNet staff assisted District staff with knowledge and resources for local and historical data.
+Staff continued contributions to BPA regarding priority population commitments and responding to requests from StreamNet partners.